vilicvane/megnat/README.md

 ## A signing app

-Megnat uses WalletConnect just like Tangem, but is solely built as a **signing app**, meaning built-in swapping & DeFi features are non-goals.
+Megnat uses WalletConnect just like Tangem, but is solely built as a **signing app**, meaning built-in token management and DeFi features are non-goals.

 ## EVM-only